Almo7aya/anghami-web-clone/README.md

 ## [Live Demo](https://almo7aya.github.io/anghami-web-clone/)

-I was wondering about how complex is Anghami's web client layout is so I decided to create a clone of it using modern *CSS* techniques.
+I was wondering about how complex is Anghami's web client layout so I decided to create a clone of it using modern *CSS* techniques.

 + CSS grid is awesome when it works with flexbox together.